Zijing-Liu/Zijing-Liu/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Zijing-Liu](https://github.com/Zijing-Liu)

-- 📫 How to reach me **zijingcelinel@gmail.com** or connect with me on [LinkedIN](https://www.linkedin.com/in/zijing-celine-liu/)
+- 📫 How to reach me **zijingcelinel@gmail.com** or connect with me on [LinkedIn](https://www.linkedin.com/in/zijing-celine-liu/)

-- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/132odgSN6aOWyeR11MSSx_PKEfDVr3ONV/view?usp=sharing)
+- 📄 Know about my experiences: [My Resume](https://drive.google.com/file/d/132odgSN6aOWyeR11MSSx_PKEfDVr3ONV/view?usp=sharing)

 - ⚡ Fun fact **I had a BEng in Urban Planning**